Nosto/wiki-docs/implementing-nosto/implement-search/implement-search-using-api/implementing-search-page.md

 Up to 250 products can be retrieved in a single page, corresponding to `size = 250`.
 {% endhint %}

+The `total` value in the response is useful for pagination as well:

+* `total / products.size` is the number of available pages with the current page size.
+* `products.from + products.size >= total` is `true` when the last page has been reached.
+  This is particularly useful for infinite scrolling/load more solutions.

 #### Query

 ```graphql